 The polemics flow like water over Niagara Falls.
 Every minute of every day there's a new rant by some politician, media personality, academic, or entertainer asserting that Donald Trump is:

 A Dictator!
 A Fascist!
 A Tyrant!
-A Threat to the Republic!
+A Totalitarian!
 Subverting our Constitution!
 Hitler!
 An Existential Threat!

 The question is, is any of this true?
 Can we prove or disprove these allegations?

 Luckily, there's a whole branch of government dedicated to identifying this exact behavior.
 At the top of that branch is the Supreme Court of The United States (SCOTUS).
 No matter what happens in the lower courts, the supremes always get the final say.
-If there's ever a dictator living in the White House, he or she would have an historically bad losing record.
+If there's ever a dictator living in the White House, he or she would have an historically bad losing record at the SCOTUS.

 Astonishingly, Donald Trump does not!

 Here’re the numbers from Trump’s last year at the SCOTUS:

 From: “Trump’s Top SCOTUS Lawyers Post winning Term, But Barely” - Bloomberg Law

 Donald Trump had a TOTAL win rate of 68% based on his only full Supreme Court session for which he had a confirmed Solicitor General.*

 So how did Barack Obama do?